 court ultimately decide

 It is important to work with a lawyer who has solid experience handling

 cases like yours.
-The lawyer from the firm can patiently learn your circumstances
+Our Tampa divorce attorney can patiently learn your

 a judge or arbitrator will take over and decide division for the parties.